What is a Ground Lease (Pros and Cons)

 In the end, it’s a win-win situation for both the landowner and developer.

-A Practical Example A Ground Lease
+A Practical Example of a Ground Lease

 Large franchise chains like McDonald’s frequently operate using a ground lease.
 The land is usually purchased by the corporation and leased to the local franchise to develop the building, set up the operation, and run the business.